BlackCat1606/sch-Conquer/README.md

 Based on the popular old-school classic, “Dots," Conquer goes beyond being just a simple digital implementation, the rules are tweaked and players will have to think and strategise on the spot in order to win.

-Both players will be presented the same board of 8x8 dots, with the main goal to connect all the dots of the same colour that are adjacent to one another.
+Both players will be presented the same board of 8x8 `Dot`, with the main goal to connect all the dots of the same colour that are adjacent to one another.
 Once the dots of the same colour has been cleared, points will be awarded based on the length of the selected dots.

 The main entertainment aspect of the game that separates “Conquer” from the classic is the ability to see the other player’s move in real-time.
 Since both players are competing on the same board, the ability to see the other player’s decision allows the element of strategy to come into play.
 Instead of simply gathering and finding the longest combination of dots first, one can decide to break an opponent’s combination in real-time since the moves of both players will be shown on both their devices.